-My credentials in the governance field starts with my own direct experience of serving on boards in all sectors.
+My credentials in governance starts with my direct experience of serving on boards in all sectors.
 I currently serve as a member of the Broadcasting Authority of Ireland where I also act as chair of its Finance, Audit & Risk Committee.
 I hold a UCD post-graduate Diploma in Corporate Governance; the IOD Diploma in Company Direction; and, the SWiFT 3000 Governance Assessor accreditation.

 I am a founder of the Corporate Governance Association of Ireland (CGAI) and chaired its special interest group in the voluntary sector that developed the Dochas Code of Governance for Development NGO’s.
 I served on the Working Group that developed and administered the Governance Code for the Community, Voluntary and Charity sector.
 I’m a member of the NSAI Committee (TC30/SC01) providing Ireland’s input to the development of the ISO Governance of Organisations Guidance scheduled for publication in 2021.
 I also represent Ireland on the Advisory Board of London-based International Governance journal.